Bismarckturm Möhnesee

 Homepage

 Patriotic Soest citizens and local politicians wanted to donate a monument to Bismarck.
-The construction was planned in 1912, one year before the completion of the Möhnesee dam.
-The tower was to be ready on April 1, 1915, on Bismarck's 100th birthday.
-A hall of fame for the fallen of the wars was to be installed on the first floor, as well as a fire bowl on the roof.
+The construction was planned in 1912, one year before the Möhnesee dam was completed.
+The tower was to be completed on April 1, 1915 to mark Bismarck's 100th birthday.
+A hall of fame for the fallen of the wars was to be set up on the first floor, as well as a fire bowl on the roof.

-Due to the 1st World War, the tower was not completed, it fell into ruin with a height of 8 meters.
-The National Socialists continued to build the tower, with a height of 18 meters the tower was inaugurated in 1934, instead of Glory Hall a swastika was placed on the west side.
-This was cut off after the war.
+Due to the First World War, the tower was not completed and fell into ruin at a height of 8 meters.
+The National Socialists continued to build the tower, which was inaugurated in 1934 at a height of 18 meters; instead of a hall of fame, a swastika was placed on the west side.
+This was removed after the war.

-From 1934 to 1936 the tower was open to the public as a lookout tower.
-From 1936 to 1939 the Bismarckturm was used by the "Marinefunkstation Mitte" of the city of Soest.
-After the outbreak of the Second World War in 1939, an observation post of the German Air Force was housed here.
-From the end of the war in 1945 until 1958, the tower was closed, was not used and could not be entered.
+From 1934 to 1936, the tower was open to the public as an observation tower.
+From 1936 to 1939, the Bismarckturm was used by the "Marinefunkstation Mitte" of the city of Soest.
+After the outbreak of the Second World War in 1939, an observation post of the German Luftwaffe was housed here.
+From the end of the war in 1945 until 1958, the tower was closed, was not used and could no longer be accessed.

-As a relay station for radio communication it was used from the year 1958, since the seventies also the local fire department and police and today even the disaster service use it.
+It was used as a relay station for radio communication from 1958, and since the 1970s it has also been used by the local fire department and police and today even by the disaster relief service.

 On April 5, 1984, the "Förderverein Bismarckturm" was founded.
-Today, the tower is the property of the district of Soest and was thoroughly renovated and opened as a lookout tower in 1987.
+The tower is now owned by the district of Soest and was thoroughly renovated in 1987 and opened as a viewing tower.
 It is maintained by the "Heimatverein Möhnesee e.V.".
-Weather permitting, the tower offers the excursionist a view over the Soest Börde, the Möhnesee and the Arnsberg Forest.
+Provided the weather is suitable, the tower offers excursionists a view over the Soest Börde, the Möhnesee and the Arnsberg Forest.

 Source: Flyer Bismarck Tower, Heimatverein Möhnesee e.V.

-Regularly the tower is open from May to October on Sundays and holidays from 10:00 to 12:30.
+The tower is regularly open from May to October on Sundays and public holidays from 10:00 to 12:30.

-Guided tours for groups are possible and can be requested at the Heimatverein Möhnesee e.V..
+Guided tours for groups are possible and can be requested from the Heimatverein Möhnesee e.V..

 Main opening times: